 - Make sure they are trained.
-Don’t let them jump on others.
+Don’t let your dog jump on others.
 Especially with muddy paws!

 What are the birding rules and etiquette that you observe?

-One reason that I love bird watching is because almost everyone is nice, fun and willing to help a newbie.
+One reason that I love bird watching is that almost everyone is friendly, fun and willing to help a newbie.
 The only competition comes from the friendly fun of keeping a “life list.”